-Yes Certifications Х The State certifies that ED Form 80-0013, Certification Regarding Lobbying, is on file with the Secretary of Education.
-With respect to the Certification Regarding Lobbying , the State recertifies that no Federal appropriated funds have been paid or will be paid to any person for influencing or attempting to influence an officer or employee of any agency, a Member of Congress, an officer or employee of Congress, or an employee of a Member of Congress in connection with the making or renewal of Federal grants under this program; that the State shall complete and submit Standard Form-LLL, "Disclosure Form to Report Lobbying," when required (34 CFR Part 82, Appendix B); and that the State Agency shall require the full certification, as set forth in 34 CFR Part 82, Appendix A, in the award documents for all sub awards at all tiers.
-X 2.
-The State certifies that the arrangements to establish responsibility for services pursuant to 20 U.S.C.
+Yes Certifications 1.
+The State certifies that ED Form 80-0013, Certification Regarding Lobbying , is on file with the Secretary of Education. x With respect to the Certification Regarding Lobbying, the State recertifies that no Federal appropriated funds have been paid or will be paid to any person for influencing or attempting to influence an officer or employee of any agency, a Member of Congress, an officer or employee of Congress, or an employee of a Member of Congress in connection with the making or renewal of Federal grants under this program; that the State shall complete and submit Standard Form-LLL, "Disclosure Form to Report Lobbying," when required (34 CFR Part 82, Appendix B); and that the State Agency shall require the full certification, as set forth in 34 CFR Part 82, Appendix A, in the award documents for all sub awards at all tiers. x The State certifies that the arrangements to establish responsibility for services pursuant to 20 U.S.C.
 1412(a)(12)(A)-(C); 34 CFR §300.154 (or 20 U.S.C.
 1412(a)(12)(A)); 34 CFR §300.154(a) are current.
 This certification must be received prior to the expenditure of any funds reserved by the State under 20 U.S.C.
 1411(e)(1); 34 CFR §300.171.

+D. Statement

-D. Statement I certify that the State of(as 'yes' in Section II.A. and II.B. and the provisions meet the requirements of Found in PL 108-446 and the implements accordance with all of the required as Part B of the Individuals with Disenting regulations.
-The State will abilities Education Act (IDEA) as If any assurances have been checked grant award consistent with the requir regulations, and will make such chang those policies and procedures into co as possible, and not later than June 3 rements of the IDEA ,as found in ges to existing policies and proc mpliance with the requirements n PL 108-446 and any applicable sedures as are necessary to bring I, the undersigned authorized official o of the Ohio Department of E Education and Workforce ······································ (Name of State and official name of State agency) am designated by the Governor of this the IDEA. s State to submit this application າ for FFY 2024 funds under Part B of Printed/Typed Name of Authorized R Representative of the State: Stephan D. Dackin Title of Authorized Representative of the State: Director Signature: 5.
+I certify that the State of Ohio can make the assurances checked as 'yes' in Section II.A. and II.B. and the certifications required in Section II.C. of this application.
+These provisions meet the requirements of Part B of the Individuals with Disabilities Education Act (IDEA) as found in PL 108-446 and the implementing regulations.
+The State will operate its IDEA Part B program in accordance with all of the required assurances and certifications.

+If any assurances have been checked 'no', I certify that the State will operate throughout the period of this grant award consistent with the requirements of the IDEA as found in PL 108-446 and any applicable regulations, and will make such changes to existing policies and procedures as are necessary to bring those policies and procedures into compliance with the requirements of the IDEA, as amended, as soon as possible, and not later than June 30, 2026.
+(34 CFR § 76.104)

+I, the undersigned authorized official of the

+(Name of State and official name of State agency)

+am designated by the Governor of this State to submit this application for FFY 2025 funds under Part B of the IDEA.

+Printed/Typed Name of Authorized Representative of the State:

+Stephen D. Dackin

+Title of Authorized Representative of the State:

+Director

+Signature:

 Date:

-Ohio

-State